 20+ years in marketing and multimedia productions, 15 years experience in web development as project coordinator and supervisor.

 I have worked as photographer and videographer big brands like Armani, D&G, Mercedes, Davidoff, Dior, Bulgari and many more at this level.
-I am the production coordinator of the latest Nike online store and I have been one of the first to deploy media (movie trailers and videos) for Internet delivery, for Apple, Universal Pictures, Paramount and Akamai.
+I am the production coordinator of the latest Nike online store and I have been one of the first people in the world to deploy media (movie trailers and videos) for Internet delivery, for Apple, Universal Pictures, Paramount and Akamai.

 Since 2006, I provide business development, marketing, multimedia production and technological consultations, services and products to companies all around the world involved all business sectors.